FloBeep/Project_4_NYC_TaxiTripData/README.md

 (Above: Extracting centroid of polygon - the middle of the neighborhood in a single point.)

-Ultimately, it was observed that the process was flawed, and the cleaned data from the 2016 competition contained supplemental information that was not publicly avaible on either kaggle or the NYC taxi site.
+Ultimately, it was observed that the process was flawed, and the cleaned data from the 2016 competition contained supplemental information that was not publicly available on either kaggle or the NYC taxi site.
 The clean kaggle data from the competition contained exact coordinates for taxi rides, whereas the publicly available data from NYC TLC only contained information about the neighborhood of the rides (no precise coordinates).

 ![1733733862245](image/README/1733733862245.png)